dmauro/node-jade-compress/README.md

 concatenate and minify/uglify your scripts and styles without an extra build step, and with support for CoffeeScript and Sass.

-NOTE: This currently requires sass to be installed to work.
-I'm waiting on a bugfix in the node-sass plugin and then I can drop this requirement.

 How does it work?
 -----------------